6 Everyday Money Wasting Habits You Need To Stop Today

 Are you reading this right now with the radio or television on and nobody watching?
 You can start saving money by unplugging appliances and other items you don’t use all the time.

 You can also clean your vents and make sure your filters are clean.
 Keep the airflow going in your home by using ceiling fans.
-Remember that heat rises and keeping the air circulating helps keep the house in a nice temperature.
+Remember that heat rises and keeping the air circulating helps keep the house at a nice temperature.

 One important tip when it comes to ceiling fans, when it’s warm your ceiling fans should spin counter-clockwise to push up the hot air.
 When it’s cold spin the fan clockwise to keep the heat down.